Skip to main content

 (Itinerary subject to change.)

-Activity Level:
+Activity Level

 Moderate

 Guests should be sure-footed on stairs and able to walk at least one mile on rocky, volcanic, and uneven ground.
-Some nature hikes will be on irregular and steep terrain.
+Some optional nature hikes will be on irregular and steep terrain.
 Guests should also be comfortable managing wet beach landings and boarding small vessels, both from shore and the deck of the Isabela II.
 Also keep in mind that you will experience varying altitudes to which you may not be accustomed.

 Maximum elevation: 9,350 feet in Quito, Ecuador